Definition Of “Fair” Credit

 There is no standard or legal definition of “fair” credit.
 The three major credit bureaus have not established any categories of credit score.
 However, many lenders consider scores between 620 and 679 to be in the “fair” range.

-The median FICO score in the US is higher than "fair."
-At 720, it's considered "good."
-So you're in the lower half (but not by much) if you have fair credit.Click to see today's rates (May 26th, 2017)
+The median FICO score in the US is higher than “fair.”
+At 720, it’s considered “good.”
+So you’re in the lower half (but not by much) if you have fair credit.Verify your new rate

 Unless you pay in cash, your credit score affects the cost of everything you buy.
 Having fair credit can cost you significantly more than having good credit.
 Even though a good credit score (a FICO between 680 and 739) might be just a few points higher than yours.